mikeycao/state-level-indicators-for-panel-analysis/README.md

 ## B. Composition of Population Heterogeneity Index

-The Population Heterogeneity Index consists of (1) the foreign-born resident population (decimal %), (2) the Hispanic resident population (decimal %), and an interpolated measure of resident populations living in urban areas (decimal %).
+The population heterogeneity index consists of (1) the foreign-born resident population (decimal %), (2) the Hispanic resident population (decimal %), and an interpolated measure of resident populations living in urban areas (decimal %).

 **B1.** For measure 1, the following sources were used: U.S. Census and single-year ACS accessed via IPUMS.